egomezsumma/bootcamp-workshop/Module-06/README.md

 ![](http://puu.sh/2DW86.png)

-## Excercise 5 - Configure the GitHub web hook to call Jenkins on every push
+## Exercise 5 - Configure the GitHub web hook to call Jenkins on every push

 * Make sure to check Build when a change is pushed to GitHub on the job